Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Data and Methodology

-In the proposed model, the authors use a further latent variable scheme to make inference on the multinomial regression coefficients, which is based on a P\'{o}lya-Gamma data augmentation scheme (\cite{Po13}), leading to more accurate and robust inferences.
-To make inference on the models' parameters we use a Bayesian Markov Chain Monte Carlo (MCMC) algorithm, which is consisted of the following steps: (a) A FB algorithm for simulating the hidden states, (b) a Gibbs sampling step for estimating the linear regression coefficients using conditional conjugate analysis, (c) a Gibbs sampling step with a P\'{o}lya-Gamma data augmentation scheme for estimating the multinomial regression coefficients and (d) simulation of $L$ one-step-look-ahead forecasts.
-To study the effects of the predictors on the non-homogeneous transition probabilities, we intercalate between the fourth (c) and fifth (d) steps a stochastic variable search (via reversible jump) step.
-We refer to \cite{Kok20} for a detailed description of these steps.
+Based on the P\'{o}lya-Gamma data augmentation scheme of \cite{Po13}, this model uses a latent variable scheme to make inference on the multinomial regression coefficients which leads to more accurate and robust estimations \citep{Kok20}.
+To make inference on the models' parameters we use a Bayesian Markov Chain Monte Carlo (MCMC) algorithm, which comprises the following steps: (a) A Forward-Backward (FB) algorithm for simulating the hidden states \citep{Sc02}, (b) a Gibbs sampling step for estimating the linear regression coefficients using conditional conjugate analysis, (c) a Gibbs sampling step with a P\'{o}lya-Gamma data augmentation scheme for estimating the multinomial regression coefficients and (d) simulation of $L$ one-step-look-ahead forecasts.
+To study the effects of the predictors on the non-homogeneous transition probabilities, we interpolate between the fourth (c) and fifth (d) steps a stochastic variable search (via reversible jump) step.
 In addition, we include in our analysis the 2-state Markov-Switching Random Walk (MS-RW) model with drift \cite{Eng94,Rzh12} and Normal errors, as a simpler and parsimonious regime switching model.
-By leveraging this model we allow for both the drift term $\mu$ and variance $\sigma^2$ to take two distinct values, i.e., where the variable $Z_t$ is governed by the constant transition probabilities $P(Z_t =1\mid Z_{t-1}=1)=p_{11}$ and $P\(Z_t =2\mid Z_{t-1}=2\)=p_{22}$.
+This allows the drift term $\mu$ and the variance $\sigma^2$ to take two distinct values, i.e., where the variable $Z_t$ is governed by the constant transition probabilities $P(Z_t =1\mid Z_{t-1}=1)=p_{11}$ and $P\(Z_t =2\mid Z_{t-1}=2\)=p_{22}$.